shawna-p/mysterious-messenger/docs/Useful-Chatroom-Functions.md

 * y (Yoosung)
 * z (Zen)

-If you'd like to add your own character to give a heart point to, see [[Adding a New Character to Chatrooms]].
+If you'd like to add your own character to give a heart point to, see [Adding a New Character to Chatrooms](Adding-a-New-Character-to-Chatrooms.md).
 Both Ray and Saeran's heart points count towards the same character.

 There is also an optional second argument in the `heart_icon` call: